 As pet owners, we want only the very best for our four-legged family members, and ensuring that they receive a healthy diet is one of the most important decisions we make on their behalf.
 But, with so many options available it can be challenging to make an educated choice.

-There are those that believe a raw food diet is best for our canine companions and others believe that commercial dry or canned food is the better choice.
-There are pros and cons to each and your decision will be based on your particular circumstances, personal beliefs, and your pets specific dietary needs.
+Some believe a raw food diet is best for our canine companions and others believe that commercial dry or canned food is the better choice.
+There are pros and cons to each and your decision will be based on your particular circumstances, personal beliefs, and your pet’s specific dietary needs.

 While this theory seems to make sense, it is important to remember that most domestic breeds no longer share many of the physical traits evident in their wild cousins.
 Today’s domestic canines come in a huge variety of breeds, each with different physical builds, activity levels, and nutritional needs.

 Many who promote a raw food diet claim that it promotes cleaner teeth, shinier coats, and better overall health.
-However, there is very little scientific research with regard to raw food diets and many of these claims are based on individual experiences and non-scientific observations.
+However, there is very little scientific research about raw food diets and many of these claims are based on individual experiences and non-scientific observations.
 Still, if you are considering a raw food diet, here are a few things you should know:

 RAW FOOD OPTIONS

-Another risk associated with home prepared raw foods are pathogens.
+Another risk associated with home-prepared raw foods is pathogens.
 Raw foods have been known to contain Salmonella, Staphylococcus, Botulism, and other pathogens that can be harmful to pets and humans alike.
 This is of particular concern if you or someone in your household is very young, very old, or otherwise immunocompromised.

 While there are risks, costs, and conveniences to consider where home preparation is concerned, there are benefits as well.

 When preparing your pet’s food at home you know exactly what is going into their food.
 You choose the meats, bones, vegetables, and grains and mix them to the proportions that you feel are best.
 There are no preservatives, colorings, additives, or fillers unless you choose to add them.